Cleansing actions allow you to automatically clean up some of your source data when building your SXV4 database.

 - Classified columns - columns in fact tables that should be one of a set of possible values defined in a linked classification table.

-- Foreign key columns - columns in fact tables that should be one of a set of possible values defined in another fact table.
+- Foreign key columns - columns in fact tables that should be one of a set of possible values defined in another fact table or in a multi-response fact table.

 For example, the Gender column might be linked to a classification table containing the codes M (Male), F (Female), and U (Unknown).
 What should SuperCHANNEL do if it encounters an empty value for this column in one of the records in the fact table?